Electron100/butane/README.md

 * Ability to embed migrations in Rust code (so that a library may easily bundle its migrations)
 * SQLite and PostgreSQL backends
 * Write entirely or nearly entirely the same code regardless of database backend

-## Limitations
-* Butane, and its migration system especially, expects to own the database.
-It can be used with an existing database accessed also by other consumers, but it is not a design goal and there is no facility to infer butane models from an existing database schema.
-* API ergonomics are prioritized above performance.
-This does not mean Butane is slow, but that when given a choice between a simple, straightforward API and ekeing out the smallest possible overhead, the API will win.

 ## Getting Started
 _Models_, declared with struct attributes define the database